Proposing Programs for the Boston Public Library

 General Program Proposal

-The Boston Public Library is dedicated to offering culturally diverse and inclusive programs that are free to the public and engaging, educational, and informative for all ages.
-Our librarians are committed to accomplishing this by way of offering Author Talks (local and award-winning writers and scholars); lectures that explore the humanities and special topics; entertainment (film screening, concerts, theatrical, and dance), and wellness (i.e., arts & crafts, cooking, yoga, dance classes, music reading workshops).
+The Boston Public Library (BPL) is dedicated to offering culturally diverse and inclusive programs that are free to the public and engaging, educational, and informative for all ages.
+Our librarian staff are committed to accomplishing this by way of offering Author Talks (local and award-winning writers and scholars); lectures that explore the humanities and special topics; entertainment (film screening, concerts, theatrical, and dance), and wellness (i.e., arts & crafts, cooking, yoga, dance classes, music reading workshops).

-To curate programs that reflect the communities and individuals that we serve, BPL welcomes and accepts program ideas.
+To curate programs that reflect the communities and individuals that we serve, the BPL welcomes and accepts program ideas.
 Programs are planned 90 days in advance.
 Proposals are reviewed on a rolling basis.

-If your idea is selected, a librarian will contact you.
+NOTE: Library staff have the discretion to modify proposed dates and times.
 If you have questions about programming opportunities for a specific branch, please call them directly.

 Fellowes Athenaeum Trust Fund Program Proposal